rakia drink

 • creating consumer loyalty

-• Color – is regarded as part of the packaging, but also is component deserving a closer look.
+• Colour is considered part of the packaging but also deserves a closer look.

-It is regarded as probably the most important and most influential element on person’s decisions and evaluations.
-Color has a profound effect on consumers behavior, thoughts, and subconscious – the main trigger of our shopping intensions.
+It is probably the most important and influential element in a person’s decisions and evaluations.
+Colour profoundly affects consumers’ behaviour, thoughts, and subconscious – the main trigger of our shopping intentions.

-As the different colors has different influences on human psychology, and the way we perceive color is based on our cultural upbringing, income, gender, personality etc.. focus should made on researching the color perceptions and associations of the target market.
+Different colours influence human psychology differently, and the way we perceive colour is based on our cultural upbringing, income, gender, personality, etc. The focus should be on researching the colour perceptions and associations of the target market.

 whiteyouth, light, truth, cleanliness